olowolagbadanieloluwaseun/Customer-Performance-and-Revenue-Segmentation-Analysis/README.md

 - Analyzed revenue across age groups, gender, and parental status
 - Implemented a dynamic ranking system to identify top-performing customers in real time

-The focus was to structure the analysis around decision-making, not just reporting.

 ---